-- Use the mksysb backup to back up the rootvg volume group. - User volume groups will have to be exported using the export y command. - The system would have to be restored as described in AIX Version 4.3 Installation Guide, Chapter 5; Installing BOS from a System Backup.
-A panel will be available to allow you to shrink the file systems. - Once the system has been restored, the user volume groups will have to be imported by using the importvg command.
+- Use the mksysb backup to back up the rootvg volume group. - User volume groups will have to be exported using the exporting command. - The system would have to be restored as described in AIX Version 4.3 Installation Guide, Chapter 5; Installing BOS from a System Backup.
+A panel will be available to allow you to shrink the file systems. - Once the system has been restored, check to see if your user volume groups need to be imported by using the importing command.